ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--rebuild-consensus`: A convenience flag to allow you to adjust the flags above.
 When set, will force the pipeline to re-run consensus finding and will also re-build the downstream plots and assembly hub.

+## Assembly hub

+`--assembly-hub`: Build an assembly hub?
+Default is false.
+Assembly hubs allow you to view your alignments and annotation on the UCSC browser.

+`--hub-email`: Optionally, add an email to your assembly hub.
+Useful if you are planning on publishing the hub.

 See below for `toil` options shared with the hints database pipeline.

 ## Toil